cubeta-io/cubeta-starter/readme.md

 making your development experience smooth and efficient.
 Say goodbye to repetitive tasks and hello to productivity with cubeta-starter!

-it is using Repository and Service design pattern so every model created there will be a corresponding repository class and service class
+it is using Repository and Service design pattern, so every model created there will be a corresponding repository class and service class

 You can look at the documentation from [here](https://cubeta-io.github.io/cubeta-starter)